-Good day and welcome to our final post of Deaf awareness.
+Good day and welcome to our final post of Deaf Awareness Week.
 It’s been an amazing week filled showcasing exactly what the Deaf community is all about!

 By the age of just 18 months Marlee had lost all of the hearing in her right ear and 80% of the hearing in her left ear.
 It is believed that her hearing loss may have been the cause of a genetically malformed cochlea.